phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.md

 - ordered
 - unordered
 - checkbox
+- link
+- image

-A value of `word` should be used if the `start_syntax` and, if specified, `end_syntax` should be placed around the selected text.
-A value of `line` should be used if the `start_syntax` should be placed at the beginning of a selected line and, if specified, the `end_syntax` be placed at the end of a selected line.
+A value of `word` should be used if the currently selected text should be inserted into the template.
+A value of `line` should be used if the entire line should be inserted into the template.

+The template is a single string containing all of the formatting syntax required.
+It may include two special strings within it:

+- `{TEXT}` = Replaces this string with the selected or dropped text in the editing buffer.
+If no text is selected or dropped, TKE will place the insertion cursor at this point.
+- `{REF}` = Replaces this string with information that is requested from the user.
+Only formatting types of "link" and "image" may use this string within the formatting template.
+In the case of "link", the {REF} value will be the link URL value.
+In the case of "image", the {REF} value will be the URL of the image file.

+The formatting template may contain newlines (using the Enter key and not '\n').
+When the formatting template is inserted into the text, TKE will perform auto-indentation based on the syntax and user preference information.